Sugar Chile Robinson: Hiatus from being a musician

+Return as musician

 In more recent years, Robinson has made occasional appearances as a musician with the help of the American Music Research Foundation.
-In 2002, Robinson appeared at a special concert celebrating Detroit music, and in 2007 he traveled to Britain to appear at a rock and roll weekend festival.
+In 2002, he appeared at a special concert celebrating the music of Detroit, and in 2007 he traveled to Britain to appear at a rock and roll weekend festival.

 In the last Dr Boogie show of 2013, Robinson was the featured artist, with four of his classic hits showcased amid biographical sketches of his early career.

+Recognition and honors

 On April 30, 2016, Robinson attended the White House Correspondents' Dinner on the 70th anniversary of his appearance at the 1946 dinner.
 Robinson met President Barack Obama and was saluted during the dinner, receiving a standing ovation as the picture of him as a child appeared on the video screens.

 In 2016, Robinson was inducted into the Rhythm & Blues Music Hall of Fame.

 Robinson's 1955 song "Go Boy Go" was featured in a GMC advertisement in 2020.

-Personal
+Personal life

+Frank "Sugar Chile" Robinson retired from his successful career as a child prodigy to pursue a more private life focused on education.
+After rising to national fame in the 1940s as a jazz pianist and singer from Detroit, he decided to stop touring and recording in 1952, expressing a strong desire to attend school and earn a college diploma.

-In 2013, Robinson lost his belongings in a house fire which led him into financial debt.
-The Music Maker Relief Foundation organization received a call from friends and sent him a bed and put him on a monthly sustenance program.
+In 2013, Robinson lost his belongings in a house fire which led him into financial trouble.
+The Music Maker Relief Foundation received a call from friends and sent him a bed and put him on a monthly sustenance program.
 Buddy Smith, who was inspired by Robinson in the 1940s, sent him a piano.